Richardv10/food_blog/README.md

 ## Debugging
 Co-pilot helped specifically through logical problem solving and by explaining how to achieve given objectives.
-I frequently asked Co-pilot to identify errors regarding Django-specific functions and behaviours I wasn't familiar with.
+I frequently asked Co-pilot to identify errors regarding Django-specific functions and behaviors I wasn't familiar with.
 File structure issues and Cloudinary-specific parameters were common questions, and Co-pilot has been invaluable while learning a large framework.